nuxl0x/vos_docs/docs/source/index.rst

 VOS - Documentation | Index
 ===================================

-Verbose Octo Spork, better referred to as VOS, is a multi-use utility that allows a user to access a wide variety of malicious and non-malicious functions all through a single program responsible for managing and handling all the smaller utilities used.
+Verbose Octo Spork, better referred to as VOS, is a multi-use utility that allows a user to access a wide variety of different functions all through a single program responsible for managing and handling all the smaller utilities used.

 .. warning::